Frequently Asked Questions

-We provide a Real Estate tour during our 2nd Look to explore the many areas residents enjoy living in while at UNC, including Carrboro, Chapel Hill, and South Durham.
-If you are not able to return for the 2nd Look events, we are happy to provide the information to you upon request.
+We provide a real estate tour during our Second Look in January to explore the many areas residents enjoy living in while at UNC, including Carrboro, Chapel Hill, and South Durham.
+If you are not able to return for the Second Look events, we are happy to provide the information to you upon request.

 What are some options for non-medical jobs in the Triangle?

-The Triangle is a great place to live and work – there are a plethora of options in technology, academia, and professional services, just to name a few, and the area is well-known for having good schools and a large variety of family-friendly activities.
+The Triangle is a great place to live and work.
+There are a plethora of options in technology, academia, and professional services, just to name a few local industries.
+The area is well-known for having good schools and a large variety of family-friendly activities.
 For those residents with families, spouses can be connected to local parenting and activity groups to help feel supported.